cs-amy/project-codebase/notebooks/readme.md

-# This directory will store the project's jupyter notebooks
+# This directory stores the project's jupyter notebooks